The Incredible Hulk movies in order The Incredible Hulk Marathon

 The Incredible Hulk (1977)

-We begin with The Incredible Hulk, the pilot film that started it all.
-Here, we meet Dr. David Banner, a brilliant scientist obsessed with the mystery of human strength after a personal tragedy.
+We'll start with The Incredible Hulk, the pilot film that started it all.
+In this story, we meet Dr. David Banner, a super smart scientist who's totally obsessed with the mystery of human strength after something really sad happens to him.
 His experiment with gamma radiation?
-Not a success.
+It wasn't a success.
 The Hulk is born a "green gamma monster" that emerges when Banner gets angry.
 This film sets the tone: tragic, serious, with a monstrous edge.
 The first Hulk transformation scene is unforgettable, marking the start of the classic "Banner on-the-run" format, as he evades journalist Jack McGee (Jack Colvin), determined to uncover the truth.

 The Return of the Incredible Hulk (1977)

-Also known as Death in the Family, this second TV film builds on the fugitive formula, with Banner aiding a young woman in distress (Susan Sullivan as Dr. Carolyn Fields) and confronting corruption and abuse of power classic themes in the series.
-The story stands alone, but the tone remains consistent: Banner uses his knowledge and Hulk alter ego to right wrongs, often reluctantly.
-The Hulk rampage scenes are slightly rougher, and the practical effects continue to impress with their simplicity.
+Also known as Death in the Family, this second TV film builds on the fugitive formula, with Banner aiding a young woman in distress (Susan Sullivan as Dr. Carolyn Fields) and confronting corruption and abuse of power, classic themes in the series.
+The story can be read on its own, but the tone stays the same.
+Banner uses his knowledge and Hulk alter ego to right wrongs, often reluctantly.
+The Hulk rampage scenes are a bit rougher, and the practical effects continue to impress with their simplicity.

 Bride of the Incredible Hulk (1978)

 This episode, technically a two-parter from the original series, is often presented as a TV film due to its length and impact.
-Bride of the Incredible Hulk delves deeper into Banner's desire for a normal life, including love.
-The romance is palpable, and the tragic edge sharpens.
-Love and Hulk rarely mix well, and this episode proves that once again.
-No major Marvel crossovers here, but plenty of character development and a more intense look at what it means to be the Hulk.
+Bride of the Incredible Hulk looks into Banner's wish for a normal life, including love.
+You can practically feel the romance, and the tragic edge really stands out.
+Love and Hulk don't usually go well together, and this episode is no exception.
+There aren't any major Marvel crossovers here, but there's plenty of character development and a more intense look at what it means to be the Hulk.
 Emotional storytelling at its finest.

 The Incredible Hulk Returns (1988)

-After nearly a decade, Banner returns in The Incredible Hulk Returns and he's not alone.
-Enter Thor, played by Eric Allan Kramer.
-This is the first major Marvel crossover in live-action television.
+After nearly a decade, Banner returns in The Incredible Hulk Returns, and he's not alone.
+Then, Thor, played by Eric Allan Kramer, comes on the scene.
+This is the first time Marvel has done a major crossover in live-action TV.
 The Hulk vs. Thor fight?
-Pure fanservice.
-Thor is portrayed as an arrogant, drinking warrior a different vibe from the MCU, but delightfully over the top.
+It's just pure fanservice.
+In the MCU, Thor is usually portrayed as this arrogant, drinking warrior.
+He's a lot different from the way he's usually depicted, but he's also delightfully over the top.
 This film is more lighthearted, leaning into the "superhero team-up" concept.
-The interaction between Banner and Donald Blake (the man behind Thor) provides surprisingly humorous moments.
-And let's be honest: who wasn't watching for that epic showdown between divine hammer and green power?
+The interaction between Banner and Donald Blake (the man behind Thor) provides some surprisingly humorous moments.
+And let's be real—who wasn't glued to the screen during that showdown between the divine hammer and green power?

 The Trial of the Incredible Hulk (1989)

-If you thought Thor was cool, wait until you see Matt Murdock as Daredevil in The Trial of the Incredible Hulk.
-Rex Smith delivers a strong portrayal of the blind lawyer/vigilante, and his collaboration with Banner is a highlight of this marathon.
-Bonus points: John Rhys-Davies (yes, Gimli from Lord of the Rings) as Kingpin, leader of a large-scale crime syndicate.
-This film feels darker, more noir, elevating the series to a different level in tone.
+If you thought Thor was awesome, just wait until you see Matt Murdock as Daredevil in The Trial of the Incredible Hulk.
+Rex Smith does a great job playing the blind lawyer/vigilante, and his work with Banner is definitely a highlight of the marathon.
+Bonus points: John Rhys-Davies (yep, Gimli from Lord of the Rings) is Kingpin, the big boss of a huge crime ring.
+This film feels darker, more noir, and takes the series to a whole new level in terms of tone.
 The "trial" in the title is partly metaphorical, as what's truly at stake is Banner's trust in himself and others.
-And yes, the Hulk transformation scene in the courtroom is legendary.
+And yeah, that Hulk transformation scene in the courtroom is a total legend.

 The Death of the Incredible Hulk (1990)

-And now we reach the end.
-The Death of the Incredible Hulk is exactly what it sounds like and yet it hits harder than expected.
-David Banner is weary, broken, but still hopeful for a cure.
-This film is slower, more emotional, fitting the conclusion of his journey.
-The scientist-turned-monster trope reaches its tragic climax here, with Bill Bixby's performance genuinely moving.
-The practical effects remain faithful to the series, but it's the human side of Hulk that takes center stage.
-Elizabeth Gracen (Jasmine, for Highlander fans) adds warmth to the story.
-This is the culmination of a unique Marvel saga not a bombastic ending, but an honest, melancholic "final fall" for a hero who never truly wanted to fight.
+And now, we're reaching the end.
+The Death of the Incredible Hulk is exactly what it sounds like, and yet it hits harder than expected.
+David Banner is tired, broken, but still hopeful for a cure.
+This film is slower and more emotional, which fits the conclusion of his journey.
+The whole scientist-turned-monster thing gets a bit of a sad ending here, and Bill Bixby's performance is really moving.
+The special effects are true to the series, but it's the human side of Hulk that's the main focus.
+Elizabeth Gracen (Jasmine, for Highlander fans) brings a lot of warmth to the story.
+This is the end of a unique Marvel saga.
+It's not a cheesy ending; it's a sad "final fall" for a hero who never wanted to fight.

 How to Best Experience This Marathon

 Plan a weekend, invite friends who love retro vibes, and fire up all the streaming apps where you can find these Incredible Hulk TV movies.
 You might even wear a green hoodie for ambiance (no judgment here).
-Leave room between films for discussion there are plenty of moments to talk about the ethics of gamma experiments, the role of media (looking at you, Jack McGee), and how these TV movies were the precursor to the modern MCU.
-And if you want to go all out: create a Hulk-themed snack table.
-Green jelly, anyone?
+Make sure there's time for discussion between films.
+There's plenty to talk about, like the ethics of gamma experiments, the role of media (Jack McGee, we're looking at you), and how these TV movies paved the way for the modern MCU.
+And if you really want to go all out, you could create a Hulk-themed snack table.
+Hey, have you tried green jelly?

 Why This Hulk Will Stay with You

 In a world full of CGI and multiverses, there's something refreshing about the simplicity of the classic Hulk.
-No endless explosions, just a man grappling with himself, his strength, and his place in the world.
-The Incredible Hulk timeline offers a rare continuous character arc in the era of TV movies and is a tribute to slow but impactful character-driven storytelling.
-From the iconic Hulk growl to the emotional storytelling, this marathon is not just a throwback, it's a homage.
+It's not just explosions, it's about a guy figuring out his own strength and his place in the world.
+The Incredible Hulk timeline is a rare example of a continuous character arc in the era of TV movies, and it's a great example of slow but impactful character-driven storytelling.
+From the classic Hulk growl to the emotional storytelling, this marathon is more than just a throwback, it's a proper homage.

-So, if you've ever wondered, "what was there before the MCU?", this is your answer.
-Start that marathon and give David Banner the recognition he deserves.
+So, if you've ever thought, "What was there before the MCU?" you've got your answer right here.
+Start that marathon and give David Banner the credit he's due.